 Denis Calabrese leads the Laura and John Arnold Foundation by employing strategic entrepreneurial philanthropy to address some of society’s most complex and urgent challenges.
 In his career as a public policy expert and strategic communications advisor, Mr. Calabrese founded and led a national consulting firm, advising clients ranging from Fortune 500 businesses, international law firms, professional associations, and prominent individuals including federal elected officials and CEOs.
 He began his professional career as the Chief-of-Staff for a United States Congressman.
 Mr. Calabrese is also an entrepreneur with multiple successful business startups to his credit.
 He is a graduate of Rice University (Economics and Political Science) and has taught a course on policy and political communications at his alma mater.

 Asa is a research and policy analyst for the Foundation’s Education initiative.
 Prior to joining the Foundation, he worked as Development Associate for Community Relations for an international nonprofit organization in New York City where he specialized in communications and public outreach.
 Asa holds a degree in Government and Africana Studies from Cornell University, where he served as the only undergraduate student on Cornell University’s Board of Trustees.
 As an undergraduate, Asa was recognized as a Cornell Urban Scholars Fellow and interned in the Policy Department of the New York City Office of the Public Advocate where his primary responsibility was evaluating public transportation.
-Following his undergraduate studies, he was a Public Policy and International Affairs Fellow at Princeton University.
+He was also a Public Policy and International Affairs Fellow at Princeton University.

 Tim is enabling positive, transformational change in the criminal justice system by developing solutions that leverage data, software, and other powerful technology.
 He joins the Foundation with extensive experience in the technology industry as a software engineer and manager.
 Most recently, he worked at AOL and managed the technology teams that delivered the company’s media content, including the Huffington Post.
 Prior to that, Tim spent seven years at Google.
 He led teams and built products used by hundreds of millions of people in Google’s e-commerce business, TV and print advertising, content syndication, and internal software for security recruiting.
 Tim also helped to establish security standards for the Web.
 He was the Chief Technology Officer at Certicom, which commercially developed elliptic curve cryptography, a process for encoding and decoding online information.
 Tim began his career working on operating systems at Apple.
 He has five U.S. patents and holds a bachelor’s degree in Electrical Engineering from the University of Notre Dame.